Summary

 =(C5-D5)/C5

-The result is a decimal value with percentage number format applied.
+The result is a decimal value which is formatted with the percentage number format.

 Generic formula